 You can assign Posts to Categories and Tags but Pages are hierarchical

 When you create a WordPress post, you can assign a post to categories or tags.
 And when you do that, it makes the readers easy to find the topics/articles they’re interested in.

-If your visitors clicks on those categories or tags (for example, let’s go to Tutorials & Hacks), they can view their interested topics assigned to that particular categories or tags in a chronological order.
+If your visitors click on those categories or tags (for example, let’s go to Tutorials & Hacks), they can view their interested topics assigned to that particular category or tags in chronological order.

 Whereas, Pages, on the other hand, cannot use categories or tags because they are managed hierarchically.
 And by hierarchical, we mean to emphasize that pages can be created with a relationship to parent and child pages.

 For example, you might have a parent page called “About Us”, which can be split into “Services” and “Contact Us” as child pages.

 Making a child page of a parent page will mainly affect the page’s permalink structure.
 Suppose, the URL of a parent page is yoursite.com/about-us, then the URL of the child page will be yoursite.com/about-us/services.

 Posts are displayed in RSS Feeds, but Pages don’t